pukklemaster/Storm-Events-Project/README.md

 ## Repository structure

+- `/examples_of_visualisation` -- Holds various examples of work that I did for the group project.
 - `/data` -- Datasets used in the project.
 - `/img` -- Images of graphs used in the project.
 - `investigation.Rmd` -- Used for data exploration and initial cleaning and tidying of the data (Data was intitially cleaned and tidied and then stored to reduce file space).